ije001/burpsuite-learning-journey/documentation/burpsuite-learning-journey.md

 **7.**	Test payloads

 Why This Matters: Early on, I wasted ~30 minutes with Intercept ON, wondering why nothing was loading.
 Flipping to OFF instantly solved it.

+## Key Takeaways

+- Tool orchestration matters — always start Burp before enabling the proxy
+- SSL certificate trust is foundational to HTTPS interception, understand it once, never troubleshoot it again
+- Intercept OFF is your default state — HTTP History is where the real work happens
+- FoxyProxy transforms Burp from frustrating to seamless —install it immediately
+- 30+ PortSwigger labs completed — every bottleneck encountered was a lesson that stuck